ReachableCEO/StartupStarterPackage/src/Introduction.md

 ## Contents Overview

-In the src sub directory you'll see five sub directories:
+In the src sub directory you'll see four sub directories:

 - BusinessModelCanvas
-- OperatingAgreement
 - ProductPlan
 - StrategicContext
 - WardleyValueMap

 Please see the next sections for a synopsis of the contents of each directory.

-Go to the [git repo page](https://git.knownelement.com/RWSCP) to engaage with the development process if you find any errors, have feedback etc.
+Go to the [git repo page](https://git.knownelement.com/RWSCP) to engage with the development process if you find any errors, have feedback etc.

 ### Business Model Canvas

 This is a nice visual representation of your startups business model.

-### Operating Agreement

-This is the standard set of company bootstrap documents:

-- operating agreement
-- NDA
-- IP Assignment
-- corporate governance documents

-that RWSCP requires it's portfolio companies to adopt as part of taking advisement/investment from us.

 ### ProductPlan